 - 28% employment growth projected from 2016 to 2026, much faster than the national average1

 - 3.5 million unfilled cybersecurity jobs projected by 20212

 Similar to any profession, career advancement largely depends on your education and experience in the field.
-When you're ready to pursue more education, Utica College offers seamless credit transfer into the Master's in Cybersecurity, Master's in Cyber Policy and Risk Analysis, or Masters of Business Administration (MBA) degree programs — allowing you to complete your master's in less than two years.4
+When you're ready to pursue more education, Utica College offers seamless credit transfer into the Master's in Cybersecurity, Master’s in Cybersecurity: Cyber Policy Specialization, or Masters of Business Administration (MBA) degree programs — allowing you to complete your master's in less than two years.4

 Graduates from this certificate have gone on to work in positions like these:

 - Information Security Analyst: Provide and implement security solutions that maximize productivity for organizations while following strict privacy policies.
 Main duties include research, collecting data, and developing security strategies.

 - Intelligence Analyst: Collect, analyze, and report intelligence that uncovers the intentions of foreign governments and non-state entities worldwide.
 You'll also monitor trends and identify intelligence gaps within an organization.

 - Information Security Manager: Manage an organization's IT security, from creating security solutions to implementing policies, including training and mitigation procedures.
 You'll also be responsible for leading audits and forensic investigations.

 We'd love to get to know you and hear more about your educational and professional goals.
 If you'd like to learn more about one of our programs, fill out this form and we'll be in touch:

 Understand the role that cyber plays in the overall process of the intelligence cycle